PennLINC/DevProps/README.md

 # 2.1 Reference map feature extraction
 The PGG needs to be derived from a downsampled PG, and 1000 null PGGs need to be derived from spun PGs.
 The PG is first downsampled to fsaverage4 ([downsample_gPG4.sh](https://github.com/PennLINC/PWs/blob/main/scripts/downsample_gPG4.sh)).
 Next, the downsampled PG is converted from a gifti to .mat ([PGfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/PGfuncgii_2_mat.m)), as subsequent compiled matlab code cannot utilize the gifti() command properly without xml error.
 The equivalent script is run for the curvature map in [Cfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/Cfuncgii_2_mat.m)

-items to validate in section 2.1:
+items to validate in 2.1:

 #### No L/R mislabels

 # 2.2 Reference map spinning + feature extraction: spatial null
 To create null maps, the [spin test](https://github.com/spin-test/spin-test) is adapted: maps are spun and then gradients are calculated on spun maps to obtain spun vector fields.
 See [SpinPG.m](https://github.com/PennLINC/PWs/blob/main/scripts/SpinPG.m) for implementaiton of spins, and [AggSpins_TakeGrad.m](https://github.com/PennLINC/PWs/blob/main/scripts/AggSpins_TakeGrad.m) for conversion of spun PGs to spun PGGs.

+items to validate in 2.2:

 #### No medial wall mis-indexing